coderefinery/ase-workshop-2019/ase-talk.md

 We are not talking QA here...
 - Emphasize testing behavior - not edge cases.
 - Thinking about QA-cases is a separate task.
+- TDD is  ping-pong between the outside-in view, where you write the test, and the inside-out view, where write code meeting the requirement the test represents.

 ---
 # Writing a  test first is ...
 - making a hypothesis.